Why Shilpa Shetty said no to grocery savings?

-New Delhi, May 15 (IANS) Whether its sumptuous kitchen delicacies, useful backyard garden gyaan, or power yoga punches, Shilpa Shetty has proven that she can never go wrong when it comes to nutrition thats packed with taste and health.
-But, what does she do when her brother-in-law orders groceries with a 100-rupee ‘bachat?
+New Delhi: Whether its sumptuous kitchen delicacies, useful backyard garden gyaan, or power yoga punches, Shilpa Shetty has proven that she can never go wrong when it comes to nutrition thats packed with taste and health.
+But, what does she do when her brother-in-law orders groceries with a 100-rupee bachat?

 Seen these days in a humorous television commercial for Nourish Chakki Fresh Atta with Extra Chokar by BL Agro Industries Limited, Shetty embodies every ounce of the wisdom of the modern Indian woman, especially when it is about making smart choices for the family.
 In her signature comic style, the Bollywood diva educates her brother-in-law on the consequences of choosing ordinary food products with an interesting 'Do Baatein' approach.